VanshKaushal/Analyzer/README.md

 4. **Secret:** Set to the value defined in your `GITHUB_WEBHOOK_SECRET` environment variable.
 5. **Which events would you like to trigger this webhook?** Select **Let me select individual events** and check **Pull requests**.
 6. Ensure your Celery worker is running (`celery -A worker.celery_app worker --loglevel=info -P solo`).
-7. Open a new PR in your repository—SmartCode will analyze the diff and automatically post a code review comment!
+7. Open a new PR in your repository—CodeIntel will analyze the diff and automatically post a code review comment!

 ---

-## 💡 Robustness & Fallback Mechanisms
+## Robustness & Fallback Mechanisms

-SmartCode is engineered to be zero-downtime resilient:
+CodeIntel is engineered to be zero-downtime resilient:
 - **Redis Down?** Automatically bypasses caching and fetches fresh data directly from GitHub without throwing exceptions.
 - **No LLM API Key?** Automatically uses heuristic rule engines to provide clean, structured data payloads for deep scans and PR reviews.
 - **GitHub Rate Limited?** Returns clear, human-friendly error envelopes while gracefully preserving previously cached results in Redis.

 ---

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Feel free to submit an issue or open a pull request.